 - Westlake Academy utilizes an emergency notification system to communicate with staff and parents through either emails or phone calls, whichever is most appropriate for the situation.

-- Westlake Academy has regular safety drills through the school year involving both students and staff.
+- Westlake Academy has regular safety drills throughout the school year involving both students and staff.

 - Keller PD has established a substation for their officers on the Westlake Academy Campus.
 The substation increases police presence on our campus.